rust-lang/rust/doc/tutorial/generic.md

 pointer.
 The `plus1` you defined, however, uses the default, efficient way to pass integers, which is by value.
-To get around this issue, you have to explicitly mark the arguments to a function that you want to pass to a generic higher-order function as being passed by pointer:
+To get around this issue, you have to explicitly mark the arguments to a function that you want to pass to a generic higher-order function as being passed by pointer, using the `&&` sigil:

     # fn map<T, U>(f: block(T) -> U, v: [T]) {}
     fn plus1(&&x: int) -> int { x + 1 }